 A founding partner at the firm, Eric has negotiated groundbreaking settlements that resulted in reforms to business practices, and have favorably shaped the laws impacting plaintiffs’ legal rights.

 The Vaccine Injury Compensation Program (VICP) is a no-fault alternative to the normal civil court system.
 The program was set up to provide money to individuals who suffer severe side effects from vaccines.
-Vaccine-injured individuals, or their families, can file a claim under the program to recover: past medical expenses, all future medical expenses that are expected, lost income or earning capacity, and up to $250,000 for pain and suffering.
-Families of deceased individuals can file a claim for death benefits of up to $250,000.
+Persons harmed by vaccines or their VICP attorney can file a claim under the program to recover: past medical expenses, all future expected medical expenses, lost income or earning potential, and up to $250,000 for pain and suffering.
+Families of deceased children or adults can file a claim for death benefits of up to $250,000.

 The Vaccine Injury Compensation Program also pays out attorneys’ fees separate from the award.
-If you have an attorney to assist you with filing a claim, their fees wouldn’t come out of your vaccine-injury award.
+If you have VICP lawyer to assist you with filing a claim, their fees wouldn’t come out of your vaccine-injury award.
 It would be paid separately by the Department of Health and Human Services (HHS).

 According to data from HHS, 67.8% of petitioners who file for vaccine-injury receive some form of compensation.

 Contact us for a free consultation.
 We’ll keep anything you say confidential.
-If you receive an award, our attorneys’ fees would be paid separately from your award by the government.
+If you receive an award, our attorneys’ fees would be paid by VICP separately from your award.